-Students transferring into a CCDS high school will be placed into the grade level that corresponds to their cohort year as defined by the school year they started 9th grade or equivalent coursework.
+Students transferring into a CCDS school with prior records indicating no gaps in school enrollment will be placed into the corresponding grade level.
 This placement may be made using unofficial records at the time of registration.
 Once official records are received, the student's placement will be reevaluated for accuracy.

-Students who transfer to a Clay County District School without transcripts will be placed age appropriately based on the student's age as of September 1 of the school year in which enrollment occurs for grades 9 and 10.
+Students who transfer to a CCDS school without prior records or with a significant gap in school enrollment will be placed age appropriately based on the student's age as of September 1 of the school year in which they enroll.
 The student will be placed in courses appropriate for that grade level and prior coursework will be validated using the validation guidelines set forth in the Uniform Transfer of Credit Guidelines 6A-1.09941.